 It might look something like this.

-It’s so important to be able to turn that stress around because debt has the ability to keep you in it’s grip simply buy making you feel like crap.
+It’s so important to be able to turn that stress around because debt has the ability to keep you in its grip simply by making you feel like crap.
 Use the ways above to be able to loosen its grip and start to take that stress and turn it into motivation.

-The less time you spend with debt the better. 😉
+The less time you spend with unnecessary debt the better.